-At this point we have learned that success comes from within and we have touched on some very valuable principles that help us on our way towards that success.
-In the final part of this book we now look at how to stay successful and therefore sustain our victory for the long term!
+At this point, we have learned that success comes from within and we have touched on some very valuable principles that help us on our way towards that success.
+In the final part of this book, we now look at how to stay successful and therefore sustain our victory for the long term!

 PART III: Sustaining Victory

 It touched in this in lesson 8: Great planning is essential, and it all begins with the understanding of the overall mission and goals.
-To prevent misunderstandings, the mission must be carefully refined and simplified so that it is explicitly clear and focused for great planning.
+To prevent misunderstandings, the mission must be carefully refined and simplified so that it is explicitly clear and focused on great planning.

 I could go on and on how you could plan things but I think it’s best if I just show you what Willink and Babin think planning should look like:

 - Analyze the mission (the goal and the WHY).